BACK

 Population Changes and Demographics

 A changing population can also have implications for the housing market.
-According to the U.S. Bureau of Labor Statistics, the unemployment rate in Maryland, 2.6%, is the fifth lowest in the country.
+According to the U.S. Bureau of Labor Statistics, the unemployment rate in Maryland in September, 3.8%, is the 22nd lowest in the country.
 This low unemployment rate suggests a thriving and healthy economy that is bound to help the housing market in the state.

 However, it is also important to monitor home prices dropping, as this can have significant implications for buyers, sellers, and the overall housing market.
 Sustained drops in home prices may indicate broader market challenges and affect affordability for buyers.